ngrok/ngrok-docs/docs/integrations/clearbit/webhooks.md

     --header 'Authorization: Bearer TOKEN'
     ```
     **Note**: Replace the following with values copied on previous steps:
-    - EMAIL_ADDRESS: An email address of a user on your Clearbit account organization.
+    - EMAIL_ADDRESS: An email address of a user in your Clearbit account organization.
     - TOKEN: The Clearbit secret key you copied before.

     Confirm your localhost app receives a notification and logs both headers and body in the terminal.